-John is preparing for tomorrow’s Sprint Planning session.
-He asks Sue to show him the product backlog.
+Steve is preparing for tomorrow’s Sprint Planning session.
+He asks Paula to show him the product backlog.
 She sends him a spreadsheet; and, boom!
 He’s surprised at how poorly the written the User Stories are:

 - As a user I want to search Smallestonlinebookstore.com to find some books

 - As a user I want to buy the book that I’m currently looking at